 If using a WiFi connection, you can improve your signal strength by moving your router closer to your device.
 Raise your router. the height of your router will usually improve its radio signal performance.
 Be mindful of anything that could interfere with the signal like cordless phones, baby monitors, etc. Also try limiting the amount of devices sharing your network.
 If you continue to have issues try connecting your Roku® device to your router with an Ethernet cable.

-All MLB.TV app updates on Roku® will download automatically.
+All MLB app updates on Roku® will download automatically.

 To ensure your device receives the latest updates, please make sure your Roku® device is on and connected to the Internet overnight.

 Your Roku® device can be force updated under Settings > System > System Update.